fabiantoth/itt/README.md

 ### .count()

-The number of elements in this iterator
+The number of elements in this iterator.

 ```js
 itt.range(10).filter(x => x % 2).count()